-Many cities are currently grappling with a seemingly intractable dilemma: a growing population going unhoused coinciding with widespread budget cuts.
-The Village Collaborative was founded as an effort to promote the village model as a practical and cost-effective response to this multifaceted issue through education, planning, and design.
+Many cities are currently grappling with a seemingly intractable dilemma: a growing homeless population coinciding with tightening budget.
+The Village Collaborative was founded as an effort to promote the "transitional village" and "affordable village" models as an economically, socially and environmentally sustainable response to this multifaceted issue.

 About Andrew Heben:

+Andrew has a degree in urban planning from the University of Cincinnati and three years of professional planning and design experience with three consulting firms.
 He received the Outstanding Thesis Award for his work on self-organized tent cities throughout the United States, which included living and participating in a camp in Ann Arbor, Michigan.
 His thesis, Tent City Urbanism, is currently being expanded to a full length book.
 The work presents a vision for building upon the positive dynamics of the camps he visited—most notably self-management, direct democracy, and resourceful strategies for living with less—to create micro-housing villages with a focus on transitional and affordable communities.